hyperlane-xyz/hips/HIP-6.md

 ### **Rationale**

-#### Registration of multiple storage types
+#### Registration of multiple storage locations

-This proposal allows validators to register multiple storage types.
+This proposal allows validators to register multiple storage locations.

 Validators may choose to post their signed checkpoints in multiple locations (e.g. S3, GCP, IPFS) in order to maximize liveness.